 Look forward to seeing clients with their wonderful pets every day, sneaking in a quick pet when it isn’t too busy.

 In my free time, I enjoy caring for my many house plants and watching nature documentaries.
-I look forward to when I get a chance to travel with my husband, Brad of 24 years.
+I look forward to when I get a chance to travel with my husband, Brad.
 Our two children, Carter and Karlyn, are grown, but we still spend quite a lot of family time together.
 I also have two fur children who keep me on my toes.
-A 5-year-old Poodle Mix named Charlotte and a 2-year-old Shih Tzu Mix named Calvin.
+A Poodle Mix named Charlotte and a Shih Tzu Mix named Calvin.

 Megan Olmscheid, Receptionist